Genivia/ugrep/CONTRIBUTING.md

 =================

 Thank you for taking the time to contribute.
-Let's keep moving forward together to make ugrep the best Universal grep utility on the planet.
+Let's keep moving forward together to make ugrep the best grep utility on the planet.

 The following is a set of guidelines for contributing to ugrep.